wl-net/webcam-monitoring/README.md

 Installation
 ------------

-First, you must install [camshot](http://code.google.com/p/camshot/).
+* Ensure that ImageMagick is installed and the `convert` utility is available.
+* Install [camshot](http://code.google.com/p/camshot/).
 Follow the installation instructions on the page, and make sure that the second example works.

-Then create a directory and place the camera-capture script in it.
+* Create a directory and place the camera-capture script in it.

 Configuration
 -------------